tanishq-1012/Number-guessing-game/README.md

    .If the guess is too low, print: "Try Again!
 You guessed too small."
    .If the guess is correct, print: "Congratulations!" and exit the loop.
 5. If the user runs out of chances, display the correct number and a message: "Better Luck Next Time!"

+## 📂 Files

+number_guessing_game.py - The main Python file for the game.

+## 💡 Features

+1.User-defined range for more flexibility.

+2.Input validation for better user experience (can be added).

+3.Randomized gameplay for replayability.

+4.Clear instructions and feedback on guesses.